-Simulation Theory suggests that everything we perceive as real, including human beings, may only be part of an artificial simulation.
-To read more, click below.
+which argues that everything in our universe, including our very existence as human beings, may only be part of an artificial simulation.

 The idea we are in a Simulation goes by many names – Simulation theory, Simulation reality, Simulation hypothesis.